-- Non-income producing at February 28, 2019.
-Includes securities issued by an affiliate of the Company.
-All or a portion of this investment has an unfunded commitment as of February 28, 2019. (see Note 8 to the consolidated financial statements).
-As of February 28, 2019, the investment was on non-accrual status.
-The fair value of these investments was approximately \$5.7 million, which represented 1.4% of the Company's portfolio (see Note 2 to the consolidated financial statements).
-Included within cash and cash equivalents and cash equivalents, reserve accounts in the Company's consolidated statements of assets and liabilities as of February 28, 2019. - (1)
+- h) Non-income producing at February 28, 2018. - (i) Includes securities issued by an affiliate of the company. - (j) The investment has an unfunded commitment as of February 28, 2018 (see Note 8 to the consolidated financial statements). - k) The entire commitment was unfunded at February 28, 2018.
+As such, no interest is being earned on this investment (see Note 8 to the consolidated financial statements).

+- At February 28, 2018, the investment was on non-accrual status.
+The fair value of these investments was approximately \$9.5 million, which represented 2.8% of the - Company's portfolio (see Note 2 to the consolidated financial statements).

+(m) Included within cash and cash equivalents and cash equivalents, reserve accounts in the Company's consolidated statements of assets and liabilities as of February 28, 2018.